• Skip to primary navigation

 Gloved hands use a pastry bag to pipe cheese mixture into a halved jalapeno pepper.

-8. Wrap the poppers in bacon.
-Depending on the size of your poppers and the cut of your bacon, you'll want between ½ - 1 strip of bacon per popper.
+Depending on the size of your poppers and the cut of your bacon, you'll want between ½ - 1 slice of bacon per popper.

 Gloved hands wrap a cheese stuffed jalapeno half with bacon.